Freelance Pricing? Part III: When to offer a discount

 Time to read: 2 minutes

-First of three posts from Sam Howard on the commercials of freelancing:
+First of three posts from Sam Howard on freelance pricing:

-If you are good with words, I’ve noticed, sooner or later you need to get good with maths.
-The first of three posts looking at how to price up your freelance comms work.
+If you are good with words, I’ve noticed that you need to get good at math sooner or later.

-Part 1: calculating a day rate AKA what do you need to charge to survive?
+Step 1: Calculate your day rate.
+What do you need to earn to survive?

-Did you really go freelance to become rich?
-Really?
-Most people I know have gone freelance to take back control of their lives, to be able to make their own decisions, to be there for their families and generally to feel like they are living a more balanced and healthier life.
-And in that sense we are all very successful, though none of us ‘rich’.
-So when you are working out what you need to earn, if you really want to be a freelancer, I doubt if it’s anything like what you used to earn.
-Do a monthly budget of what you can cope with, (you’ll be surprised freelance currency goes along way).
+In that sense, we are all very successful, though none of us are ‘rich’.
+So when you are working out what you need to earn as a freelancer, I doubt if it’s anything like what you used to earn.
+Do a monthly budget of what you can cope with, (you’ll be surprised freelance currency goes a long way).

-This gives you your base line figure of what you need to clear after tax.
-For easy maths’ sake lets say that’s a £1,500 a month so £18,000 a year.
-So how does that convert to a day rate?
+This gives you your baseline figure of what you need to clear after tax.
+For easy maths’ sake, let’s say that’s £1,500 a month, or £18,000 a year.
+So, how does that convert to a day rate?

-Step 2) How many days in the year do you have to earn it?
-Answer: it’s not 365
+Step 2: How many days a year do you have to earn?
+Answer: It’s not 365

-– Less weekends 104 (don’t actually schedule to work weekends)
+• Subtract weekends:104 (don’t schedule to work weekends)

-– Less sick/jet lag/ hangover days 12 ( just being realistic)
+• Factor in sick/jet lag/ hangover days: 12 ( just being realistic)

 Now assume that 50% of that time you are not doing client work, either because there just isn’t any, or because you are working but not being ‘paid’ for it, eg admin, networking, training, research, marketing, pitching, preparing materials etc. That leaves 110 days to cover your budget, plus tax plus expenses.

-Step 3) Not all that money is yours you know; provision for tax and expenses.
+Step 3: Not all that money is yours; provision for tax and expenses

-So now just look at how much you need in total, and divide it by client days.
+Now, look at how much you need and divide it by client days.

 Next blog: how does that compare to what the market will bear?
 Favourably we hope.
 After that, take a look at when to discount your work so that you find that sweet spot that keeps your clients happy and your finances healthy.